 Editor's note: This clause refers to TS 23.502 [3] for procedures addressing the multiple AF scenario (e.g. central and distributed AFs for EC) like AF relocation at Edge relocation proposed in clause 9.2.6, and AF provide DNAI and target N6 info to the SMF as concluded in 9.2.3 in TR.

+The clause is to support the scenario that distributed EASs deployed at the Edge Data Network and a central AS are relocated and triggered by AF, which also implies multiple AF relocation.